richardlarocque/gdcp/README.md

 This leads to some ambiguity.
 When the user tries to copy over a file that already exists, should the client:
-a.
-Report an error and exit?
+1. Report an error and exit?
-b.
-Make a new file with the exact same name?
+2. Make a new file with the exact same name?
-c.
-Overwrite the existing file?
+3. Overwrite the existing file?
-d.
-Modify the existing file, which is like option (c) but it leaves history (and space consumption) intact?
+4. Modify the existing file, which is like option (c) but it leaves history (and space consumption) intact?

 I have no idea how to write a command-line UI that makes sense of